-It’s well-documented that the longevity of a flooring installation - particularly when it comes to luxury vinyl flooring like Karndean - is dependent on the quality of the subfloor.
-Sometimes we find ourselves more concerned with the final result, and so may spend less time ensuring the subfloor preparation is perfect.
+It’s well-documented that the success and longevity of a flooring installation - particularly luxury vinyl flooring like Karndean - is dependent on the preparation of the subfloor.

-If you're not laying Karndean over your existing flooring, be sure to check that there are no traces of adhesive residues.
-It’s important that before you apply an ounce of smoothing compound or begin screeding, there are no obvious lumps and bumps in the subfloor, simply to ensure a smooth as possible finish.
+If you're laying Karndean over existing flooring, be sure it is properly prepared.
+All waxes or sealers must be removed, and patching/leveling or embossing must be brought to a flatness of 3/16” in 10’.
+If you are installing where existing floors have been removed, check that there are no traces of previous adhesive residue.
+Before applying smoothing compound or screeding, check that there are no obvious bumps in the subfloor, simply to ensure a smooth as possible finish.

-LVT products must only be installed on subfloors with moisture levels below 75% relative humidity (RH).
-If your hydrometer reading is above 75% RH, regardless of whether the floor is old or new, it’s imperative that you install a surface damp proof membrane (DPM).
+LVT products must only be installed on subfloors with moisture levels below 95% relative humidity (RH) per ASTM F2170 or 8lbs Calcium Chloride per ASTM F1869.
+If your reading is above 95% RH or 8lbs Calcium Chloride, regardless of whether the floor is old or new, it’s imperative to install a moisture mitigation system such as our Kovara MBX.

-Wooden subfloors – Karndean do not endorse/approve any plywood product and so take no responsibility for the performance of any plywood selected.
-However, we recommend the use of a minimum 6 mm flooring grade plywood meeting the requirements of the CFA Guidance Note:-Plywood for Overlaying Suspended Floors, (soon to be included as Annex C in BS 8203) as acceptable for use with Karndean products.
-It is incumbent upon the installer to verify this compliance through either independent certification or other means.
-It’s important to remember that plywood joints should be smoothed over using skim coat or a full coat of fibre reinforced smoothing compound.
+Karndean does not endorse/approve any plywood product and takes no responsibility for the performance of any plywood selected.
+We recommend the use of a minimum ¼” (6 mm) Underlayment grade plywood that meets the requirements of the American Plywood Association (APA) or panels manufactured to be used as underlayment for resilient floors, as acceptable for use with Karndean products.
+It is the responsibility of the installer to verify this compliance through either independent certification or other means.
+It’s important to remember to follow the underlayment manufacturer’s installation instructions.
+All fasteners and panel joints must be filled with a cementitious patch and sanded smooth.

-If you’re installing our designflooring on either a new or old concrete subfloor, as mentioned, it’s essential to conduct a moisture test to ensure the levels are no higher than 75%RH.
-If moisture levels are too high and you don’t have sufficient time to allow the area to dry out naturally, then be sure to install a surface damp-proof membrane.
-If RH readings are suitable for installation and the surface has been primed, apply a compatible smoothing compound to a minimum of 3mm.
+If you’re installing Karndean on either a new or old concrete subfloor, as mentioned, it’s essential to conduct a moisture test to ensure the levels are no higher than 95%RH per ASTM F2170 or 8lbs Calcium Chloride per ASTM F1869.
+If moisture levels are too high, then be sure to install a moisture mitigation system such as our Kovara MBX.

-Choosing the right smoothing compound is very much dependent on the kind of project (residential, commercial, retail etc), its size and timescale.
-If prepared and installed correctly, this thin cementitious top layer will ensure that your floor copes easily with the hardships it's put it through.
-As such, it's important to consider ambient conditions (ventilation, humidity etc), installation specifications, as well as the curing times.
+Choosing the right smoothing compound is very much dependent on the type of project, its size and timescale.
+If prepared and installed correctly, this thin cementitious top layer will ensure that your floor will perform as it should.
+As such, it's important to consider ambient conditions (ventilation, humidity etc.), installation specifications and curing times.

 For further information on subfloor preparation, download our installation guidelines.